nithishr/nithishr.github.io/_posts/2020-07-20-sample-projects.md

 -----
 This was developed over the weekend during Code TwentyFour, the hackathon organized by ProSieben in Munich.
 JaLL enables kids to consume content on smartphones or smart TVs using physical coins based on NFC similar to a piggy bank.
 Parents could monitor and set limits on what content could be consumed by the kids.

-The NFC based tokens were read by the reader placed inside the piggybank and allowed kids to consume mdeia for the specified amount of time.
+The NFC based tokens were read by the reader placed inside the piggybank and allowed kids to consume media for the specified amount of time.
 The content was played inside a frontend which enabled us to control the media playback based on the validity of tokens governed by a backend API.

 This project was adjudged the best project at the hackathon :)